 open for all our Home fixtures and you will be made most welcome.

 Just take a look at our Fixture List.
 You might enjoy just sitting and

 watching one of our home games.
 If the sun is hot enjoy a cold lager or

 glass of wine with the bowling on our new North Terrace.
 If its not-so-hot perhaps a cup of tea

-or coffee in the newly decorated pavilion would be more comfortable.
+or coffee in our spacious pavilion would be more comfortable.
 Short Mat bowls will start in earnest in November 2016.
 The

-funding for this is to be provided by
+funding to permit this has been provided by